-- Answer typical interview questions. - Critique others in a similar interview setting.
+- Participate in a mock interview. - Critique others in a similar interview setting.

-WEEK 16 - FINAL - UNIT 3
+WEEK 16 - FINAL - UNIT

 CAMPUS GUIDELINES

 CHILDREN ON CAMPUS

 Many of the students attending classes at South Plains College are also parents who value the opportunity to participate in higher education.
 Sometimes students are faced with the decision of whether to remain at home with their children, bring children with them to class, or be absent from class.
 The following guidelines address concerns for the safety of children on campus and provide for an environment conducive to learning: